 While software-defined WANs (SD-WAN) can certainly be built, deployed and managed in-house, it's becoming increasingly popular to outsource the provisioning and management of all WAN links to a third-party provider.
 Typically, the service provider will offer customers the ability to tap into its application-aware routing intelligence that resides in its distributed cloud network.
 To extend this intelligence to customers, the provider deploys either hardware or virtualized SD-WAN routers at the company's corporate and branch office WAN edge.
 The service provider then manages all WAN routing, traffic shaping and security policies from its cloud.

 Another nice feature of NaaS in the WAN is the concept of bandwidth on demand (BoD).
 This gives customers elastic control to expand and contract the maximum throughput of a WAN link on an as-needed basis.
 It helps an organization seamlessly adapt to variations in bandwidth demand.
-Policy can be created between the customer and service provider to dictate the scope of BoD and whether the changes are scheduled and approved or simply done automatically when certain thresholds are met.
+Policy can be created between the customer's server and service provider to dictate the scope of BoD and whether the changes are scheduled and approved or simply done automatically when certain thresholds are met.
 Having the ability to quickly scale bandwidth as needed is incredibly useful for organizations with constantly fluctuating data requirements.

 NaaS and its impact on the LAN

 Your organization's LAN has a different feeling compared with the rest of the enterprise infrastructure.
-While applications and data can easily be stored in faraway data centers, your corporate office still needs an on-premises LAN that contains network switches, access points and routers.
+While applications and data can easily be stored in faraway data centers, your corporate office still needs an on-premises LAN that contains network switches, access points, devices and routers.
 Additionally, the LAN connects users to the internet edge, WAN edge and to corporate cloud resources.
 It's in the LAN where NaaS network infrastructure design takes on a much more physical form.

-Due to the popularity of NaaS, there is a growing trend where network resellers are moving toward a managed services provider (MSP) model.
+Due to the popularity of NaaS, there is a growing trend where networking resellers are moving toward a managed services provider (MSP) model.
 Within this NaaS model, the end customer chooses to either purchase or lease LAN and WLAN equipment that is configured and deployed inside company office space.
-From that point on, the NaaS MSP will manage all facets of the LAN, including port changes, troubleshooting and standard maintenance, such as firmware updates and security patches.
+From that point on, the NaaS MSP will manage all facets of the LAN, including port changes, troubleshooting and standard maintenance, such as server-based firmware updates and network security patches.